pollination/pollination-docs/rhino-plugin/pollination-commands/po_addopaquefaces.md

----
-description: Add orphaned faces from selected geometries.
-Use &quot;Pollination&quot; command to open Orphaned Object Manager to check and edit each orphaned face.
----

 # PO_AddOpaqueFaces

 Add orphaned faces from selected geometries.
 Use &quot;Pollination&quot; command to open Orphaned Object Manager to check and edit each orphaned face.